874bowen/Image-Compressor/README.md

 };
 ```

-After uploading files we can access the list of uploaded files using `event.target.files` we can then get the first file since we can process at a time using `e.target.files[0]`.
-We can also change the state using `setState` setting the originalLink, originalImage, outputFileName and uploadImage state as shown above.
+ `event.target.files` allows you to access a list of uploaded files.
+We can then get the first file since we process an image at a time using `e.target.files[0]`.
+To change the state we use `setState` setting the originalLink, originalImage, outputFileName and uploadImage state as shown above.

 > URL.createObjectURL() is a static method that creates a string that containing a URL representing the object given in the parameter.